-As this is a trial in healthy subjects, there is no expected clinical benefit to the trial participants.
+There is no expected clinical benefit to the trial participants.
 Potential risks are based on clinical findings, the mechanism of action, and nonclinical findings.

-There is minimal risk associated with trial procedures including phlebotomy (limited to <500 mL) and noninvasive procedures including vital sign assessments and ECGs.
-The principal mitigation for these risks includes appropriate selection of the trial populations, the CRU setting, which permits close monitoring and rapid institution of appropriate care as needed, and the specified monitoring procedures.
-Overall, the risk:benefit is considered appropriate for this trial.
+Also, there is minimal risk associated with trial procedures including scheduled, periodic phlebotomy (limited to <500 mL) and noninvasive procedures including vital sign assessments and ECGs.
+The principal mitigation for these risks includes appropriate selection of the trial populations, the CRU setting, which permits close monitoring and rapid institution of appropriate care as needed, appropriate specified monitoring procedures, and utilization of experienced staff trained in trial procedures.
+Overall, the risk:benefit profile is considered appropriate for this trial.